FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 indicating the primary software installed and the list of dependencies:

-You will need to install git in order to clone (checkout) all of our FNCS2 and related software packages.
+You will need to install git in order to clone (checkout) all of our FNCS and related software packages.

-- FNCS2
+- FNCS
   - ZeroMQ (3.2.x)
   - CZMQ (3.0.x)
 - GridLAB-D (ticket 797)